Did you know we have 100 billion neurons in our brain? There's also some studies that suggest our neurons can be re-birthed throughout our lives.

 That's literally all there is to it!
 There's no magic formula to the verse.
 All it is, is taking a negative pattern or thought and testing it against the word of God.

 "For those who live according to the flesh set their minds on the things of the flesh, but those who live according to the Spirit, the things of the Spirit.
 For to be carnally minded is death, but to be spiritually minded is life and peace."

-To be spiritually minded, just means that we focus on Jesus.
-And the more I focus on Jesus, the more that peace fills my heart, my soul, and my mind.
-Anxiety dissipates, and my whole body relaxes, because I am at peace.
+To be spiritually minded just means that we focus on Jesus.
+And the more I focus on Jesus, the more that peace fills my heart, soul, and mind.
+Anxiety dissipates and my whole body relaxes.

 "You will keep him in perfect peace,

 Remember when I said that neurons create a pattern of thought, feeling or action?
 When things happen to us as children, the neurons in our brain create new pathways.
 As adults, we end up reacting to circumstances based on what we believe about ourselves because of these neuropathways that have been created, and well-established, in our mind.
 Something happens that causes us to feel a certain way or act a certain way.
 But we can, and should, change every thought that doesn't line up with scripture.

 Our neural circuits (as scientists refer to it) can be changed and renewed (as God calls it).
 I believe God calls it renewing our mind because he knew there would be thoughts or patterns that would need to be restored to a new way of thinking.
 He knew we would need to revive or reestablish a new pattern of thought.
 He called it renew because it's a new way of thinking, a new way of believing.

 What Do You Need To Rewire & Renew?